 Tradition and innovation

-We are seeing a shift in working methods giving way to an intensity of making, of crafting, and creativity in so many forms.
-During the Pandemic on an individual level, people embraced creativity in isolation, and in a time of global adversity have made the most of beautiful things.
-An appreciation of homespun traditional techniques has re-emerged, making do and mending, re-using what was to hand.
+We are seeing a shift in working methods giving way to the intensity of making, crafting, and creativity in so many forms.
+During the Pandemic on an individual level, people embraced creativity in isolation and in a time of global adversity made the most of beautiful things.
+An appreciation of homespun traditional techniques emerged, making do and mending, re-using what was to hand.
 On a global level, with the recognition of the need to adopt more sustainable practices to reduce our environmental impact, small-scale production has also developed as a trend.
 New innovations are being developed to combine craft with technology bringing contemporary design and new approaches to material use to the forefront.

-This theme celebrates traditional craft techniques demonstrating an appreciation of authenticity and the talent of global artisans.
+This theme celebrates traditional craft demonstrating an appreciation of authenticity and the talent of global artisans.
 It also values the creativity and resourcefulness of artisan communities willing to apply new innovations to their heritage techniques.
 Fair Trade makers connect with this re-engaged craft enthusiasm all over the world and invite you to celebrate the masters of their crafts and promote the champions of their trade.

 Sharing new spaces

 This unique time of the last few years has given way to the desire to connect with old and new friends, chatting about our forced re-look at the world… a common sense of purpose.
-We have had to learn to work in new ways with our colleagues, adopting new technologies.
-To ‘Zoom’ has become part of our vocabulary.
-We have had to look at each other in grids, convenient sized boxes gaining a little insight into each others’ home lives.
+We have learned to work in new ways with our colleagues, adopting new technologies.
+‘Virtual meetings’ have become part of our vocabulary.
+We look at each other in digital grids, convenient-sized boxes gaining a little insight into each others’ home lives.
 Our personal likes and dislikes are also shared on social media in a digital world of imagery and comment.

-Another sense of collectivism has ensued, making the world turn on itself and look in the mirror to challenge its reflection.
+During this time another sense of collectivism ensued, making the world turn on itself and look in the mirror to challenge its reflection.
 It has been a time to collectively look at injustice and do something about it.
 The frustration, energy, and strength of communities working together have helped galvanise the attention of the world by bringing together a sense of collective spirit.

-Wherever we were in the world, the challenging and unprecedented situation that occurred during the COVID19 Pandemic led to a neighbourly connectedness, a sense of a joint mission, a sense of collective responsibility, kindness and compassion towards others, common community respect.
-The lockdown situation imposed on us during the pandemic created an opportunity to appreciate our familiy members, our homes, our immediate vincinity, our neighbours and our community.
+Wherever we were in the world, the challenging and unprecedented situation that occurred during the COVID19 Pandemic led to a neighbourly connectedness, a sense of a joint mission, a sense of collective responsibility, kindness and compassion towards others, and common community respect.
+‘Lockdowns’ imposed on us created an opportunity to appreciate our family members, our homes, our immediate vicinity, our neighbors, and our community.

-Fair Trade Enterprises have always taken a holistic approach to the way that they function, sharing community responsibility, working collectively to improve the livelihoods of the wider community through the development and promotion of their crafts.
+Fair Trade Enterprises have always taken a holistic approach to the way that they function, sharing community responsibility, and working collectively to improve the livelihoods of the wider community through the development and promotion of their crafts.